alchaplinsky/polymer-rails/README.md

 #### Prefer using SASS or CoffeeSript?

 Polymer-rails works well with compiling assets, such as CoffeeScript and Sass.
-You can easily use external stylesheet or script tag references in your web component with any extension that Sprockets recognize.
-Use `<link rel="stylesheet" href="application.sass">` for stylesheets and `<script src="application.coffee">` for javascripts.
+You can easily use external stylesheet or script tag references in your web component `<link rel="stylesheet" href="application.css">` for stylesheets and `<script src="application.js">` for javascripts.
 This assets will be automatically compiled and required into component html file.
+* Note that if you're using sass or coffe precompilation, assets are required to use '.css.sass' and '.js.coffee' extensions.*